linusmossberg/monte-carlo-ray-tracer/README.md

 }
 ```

-The `photon_map` object is optional and it defines the photon map properties.
 The `emissions` field determines the base number of rays that should be emitted from light sources.
 More emissions will result in more spawned photons.

 The `caustic_factor` determines how many times more caustic photons should be generated relative to other photon types.
 1 is the "natural" factor, but this results in blurry caustics since the caustic photon map is visualized directly.